 Obtained scientific degrees/titles

 Obtained science titleprof.
 Medical sciences (Medical and Health Sciences )Mayo Clinic

-Obtained science degreedr Life sciences (Exact and Natural Sciences )University of Bristol
+Obtained science degreedr Biological sciences (Natural sciences)University of Bristol